Lending on Trust Deed Investments

 1st Deeds of Trust Only – Our investors are the only holder of the note and are in the first position

 No Pooling of Funds – The Level 4 Funding does not pool funds (also called fractionalized Deeds of Trust).
 This gives the Deeds of Trust investor more control over the investment

-Non-Owner Occupied Properties Only – The Level 4 Funding only brokers Loans for non-owner occupied, single-family homes and units (1-4) to a very unique client, the professional real estate investor.
+Non-Owner Occupied Properties Only – The Level 4 Funding only brokers Loans for non-owner occupied, single-family homes and units (1-4) to a unique client, the professional real estate investor.

 Deed of Trust– A document signed by the borrower that, once recorded, acts as proof that a Loan has been made on a property.

 First Deeds of Trust – The first in a line of Deeds of Trust recorded on a property.

 Hard Money Loans – given at a higher interest to reflect perceived risk and added convenience of speed.

 Interest Only – No payments being made on a Loan are applied to the principal.
 The balance due stays the same.